Devontae Booker Player Prop Bets for NFL Week 7 | New York vs. Carolina 10/24/2021

 - Over his two career matchups against the Panthers, Booker averaged 18.5 rushing yards per game, 35.0 fewer yards than his over/under in Sunday's game.

-- Conceding 111.5 rushing yards per game, the Panthers have the 15th-ranked run defense in the league.
+- The Panthers have the NFL's 15th-ranked defense against the run, surrendering 111.5 yards per game.

-- The Giants are up against the NFL's eighth-ranked D when it comes to rushing TDs conceded (five this year).
+- This year the Panthers have given up five rushing TDs.
+They are ranked eighth in the NFL in that category.

 Recent Performances

-- In last week's matchup against the Rams, Booker carried the ball 12 times for 41 yards.
+- In last week's matchup with the Rams, Booker ran for 41 yards on 12 carries.

-- He chipped in with four receptions for 28 yards in the passing game.

-- During his last three games, Booker has 89 rushing yards (29.7 per game) on 29 carries with one touchdown.
+- Booker has 89 yards on 29 carries (29.7 ypg) with one rushing touchdown over his last three games.

-- He also has eight catches for 50 yards (16.7 per game) and one touchdown.
+- He's also hauled in eight passes for 50 yards (16.7 per game) and one touchdown.

 Booker's New York Teammates